-Activity Periods: Weeks 1 to 5 Length of Time: 20 hours
+Activity Periods: Weeks 1 to 5 Length of Time: 18 hours

-Learning Objective Content Personal Study Activities # of hours 1.1 Recognize the responsibilities and intervention limits of an AME (Aircraft Maintenance Engineer) Course OutlinePersonnel Licenses Reading of Airworthiness Series CO11 Guided reading of Part IV and Chapter 566 of Part V of the CAR (regulations and standards of AME licences) 6 1.2 Recongnize and interpret the provisions on aeronautics legislation and the rules of ethics related to the work of an AME.
+Learning Objective Content Personal Study Activities # of hours 1.1 Recognize the responsibilities and intervention limits of an AME (Aircraft Maintenance Engineer) Course OutlinePersonnel Licenses Guided reading of Part IV and Chapter 566 of Part V of the CAR (regulations and standards of AME licences) 6 1.2 Recognize and interpret the provisions on aeronautics legislation and the rules of ethics related to the work of an AME.
 Approved Maintenance Organizations (AMO) Manufacturers Operators/AMO.
 Applying laws Code of ethics: to come Civil authorities Canadian organizations Foreign organizations Quebec Aerospace Association (www.aqa.ca) Consultation du répertoire des entreprises aéronautiques de l'ÉNA.
 Guided reading of the Aeronautics Act Guided reading of the Canadian Aviation Regulations Guided reading of the Transportation Appeal Tribunal of Canada (TATC) Guided reading of the Chicago Convention Guided reading of Appendices 6 and 8 of the Chicago Convention .
-10 1.3 Recognize the norms of civil aviation Type Certificate Supplemental Type Certificat Certificate of Registration Flight Authorities ATA 100. ■ Guided reading of CAR, part 2 and 5 6 Exam#1 2
+4 1.3 Recognize the norms of civil aviation Type Certificate Supplemental Type Certificate Certificate of Registration Flight Authorities ATA 100.
+Guided reading of CAR, part 2 and 5 6 Exam # 1 2